 Even where there are common topics and examination questions, the level demanded of a student in AS, and especially A-Levels, is much higher.
 I have seen things like essays on a novel or Shakespeare receive an A or distinction when submitted locally, but similar material submitted by an AS or A-Level student will only receive a C or D.

 However, not only are standards of assessment much more stringent, but the work required is much more demanding.
-For instance, in A-Level English language exam papers there are textual analysis questions that assume an altogether higher degree of complexity than in our local matric.
-A student is not only expected to analyse the language and style of a given passage but must then also, acting on specific prompts, write a companion piece of his/her own, and then do a comparative analysis of the language style of his/her piece and that of the original.
+For instance, in International A-Level English language exam papers there are textual analysis questions that assume an altogether higher degree of complexity than in our local matric.
+A student is not only expected to analyze the language and style of a given passage but must then also, acting on specific prompts, write a companion piece of his/her own, and then do a comparative analysis of the language style of his/her piece and that of the original.

 It is impossible to do well when tested in this way if you are capable of nothing more than rote learning.
 Critical thought and the ability to apply what you have learned in novel ways and contexts are essential for success, and it is precisely in such areas that so many local students are lacking.
 This lack is a primary reason for huge failure rates in higher education.